-This is just a partial listing of my research projects and is presented as follows: (1) works in progress, (2) books and book chapters, (3) papers about Bayes, (4) papers about Coase, (5) papers about constitutional law, (6) research papers posted on arXiv, (7) research papers posted on SSRN, (8) reviews, and (9) shorter works.
-(Updated: December of 2020.)
+This is just a partial listing of my research projects and is presented as follows: (1) works in progress, (2) books and book chapters, (3) papers about Bayes, (4) papers about Coase, (5) papers about constitutional law, (6) papers about teaching, (7) research papers posted on arXiv, (8) research papers posted on SSRN, (9) reviews, and (10) shorter works.
+(Updated: January of 2023.)

 WORKS IN PROGRESS